Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - A slightly finer texture the ones shown here if possible.
 It will be easier for you to smooth down the fibres if the netting is finer than this example.
 Using curtain net which has large holes can create problems, especially if you rub too long and too hard as the fibres can sometimes become entangled in the net.

-Step 8— Wet the Fibres With Hot Soapy Water
+Step 8: Wet the Fibres With Hot Soapy Water, Then Remove the Netting

 - Wet the fibres with hot soapy water, except those which will later form the shoulder seam.